indigogeorgiana/indigogeorgiana.github.io/README.md

 A normal day with the emphasis on wellbeing, mindfulness and challenging oneself go hand in hand with the focus on human and team skills is what makes Dev Academy unique.

 Your welcome to come along with me on my journey and I look forward to some awesome learning along the way.
+I am currently working on getting paid work.

 Indi